kasun/BeeSQL/docs/user/quickstart.rst

     db = beesql.connection(engine='engine', username='user', password='pass', db='database')

 The engine should be one of supported engines, it defaults to ``mysql``.
-For MySQL username and password should be provided and database can be provided with ``db``.
+For MySQL, username and password should be provided and database can be provided with ``db``.
 For SQLite only ``db`` should be provided and it should be the filepath to the database file or special value ``:memory:`` to create the database in memory.

     - ``db = beesql.connection(username='root', password='rootpass', db='beesql')``
     - ``db = beesql.connection(engine='sqlite', db='beesql.db')``

 The first statement Would return a mysql connection connected to database ``beesql`` using username ``root`` and password ``rootpass`` while the second statement would return a sqlite connection using ``beesql.db`` as the database file.
-For a list of all available options have a refer the API.
+For a list of all available options please refer the API.

 **Executing a SQL statement**::